 Claims for behavioral health outpatient services must include the appropriate modifier for the license of the clinician who provided the service.
-Please refer to Section 4, "Prior Authorization Requirements" for authorization requirements.
+The table below shows licensures accepted by Commonwealth Care Alliance, the corresponding modifiers, and Commonwealth Care Alliance policy regarding reimbursement.
+Please refer to Section 4, Prior Authorization Requirements, for authorization requirements.